Enterprise Platform for Managing Employee Access to Media

 Reflection

-What I’d do differently: talk to potential users first (even 3–5 calls), set up design tokens from day one, and define a tighter MVP scope to reduce mid-flight pivots.
+What I’d do differently: set up design tokens from day one (the rebrands would have cost much less time), and push for a tighter MVP scope earlier to avoid mid-project pivots.